zachHixson/pi-video-builder/README.md

 ## Pausing, Resuming and Restarting

-If you want to pause the render, you can do so easily by:

-1. Exiting out of the command prompt window
+If you want to pause the render, you can do so easily by exiting the command prompt window.
+The render will resume where it left off next time the program is run (as long as the output directory is the same)
-1. Deleting the most recent video output.
-If this is not deleted there will be an error on next render as it will not overwrite existing video.
-1. To resume, simply run the same command you ran to originally run the program.
-PVB will re-start where it left off
-1. **WARNING:** Do not delete `log.txt` file.
-If this is deleted PVB will be unable to resume where it left off

-If you would like to restart the process from scratch:
+If you would like to restart the process from scratch, simply delete the existing output directory or provide a new output directory to render to.

-1. Delete all generated videos
-1. Delete the `log.txt` file from the program directory
-1. Run the original command